Edis (singer): Life and career

-1990–2013: Early years and career beginnings
+1990–2013: Early years and the start of his career

 Edis Görgülü was born on 28 November 1990 in London, England.
 Prior to his birth, his parents had moved to London to work and finish their studies.
 His mother worked in a café while his father got a job in BBC Radio.
-While Edis was two years old, his parents decided to bring him up in Turkey and moved to İzmir.
+When Edis was two years old, his parents decided to bring him up in Turkey and moved to İzmir.

 Edis took piano lessons at the age of four.
 After learning piano, he started to sing as well.
 He subsequently attended İzmir Özel Tevfik Fikret High School.
 In 2007 he got involved in a project on behalf of his school to promote İzmir as a candidate for Expo 2015.
 He then became a soloist in İzmir Kent Orchestra.
 He later told his family that he wanted to become a musician, but they told him that he needed to finish his studies first.
 After getting enrolled in Galatasaray University Communication Faculty, he settled in Istanbul.
 Meanwhile, he got a place in Istanbul University State Conservatory and pursued his studies there as well.
 As he was unable to handle studying at two schools, he left Istanbul University.
 In Istanbul he tried to contact various people to help him make an album, but he did not succeed.
 Eventually he started to work with acting agencies.

 In 2011–12, he portrayed the character of Barış in Fox TV's series Dinle Sevgili, followed by another role in 2012 as Uygar in Star TV's series Hayatımın Rolü.
 During his acting years, he went to a club with his friend and while he was singing to a song during a karaoke, he caught the attention of his manager and friends.
 The manager subsequently offered him to work on a new album.
-Through his manager Şebnem Özberk, he met with Kenan Doğulu for the first time and recorded various demos.
+Through his manager Şebnem Özberk who mother of girl group Hepsi, he met Kenan Doğulu for the first time and recorded various demos.
 He then met Ozan Çolakoğlu and Soner Sarıkabadayı.